top of page

 For the attorney.

 The report is structured for professional services use.
 The methodology is documented.
 The engagement is conducted under professional liability.
 The report is not a clinical document and does not carry clinical admissibility constraints.
-It is an independent engineering assessment that documents the structural state of the individual — the same category of professional finding as a forensic accounting report or an organizational risk assessment.
+It is an independent engineering assessment that documents the structural state of the person — the same category of professional finding as a forensic accounting report or an organizational risk assessment.

 Referring a client for structural assessment does not create clinical referral liability because the assessment is not clinical.
 The referral pathway is the same as commissioning any independent professional assessment — engagement letter, defined scope, written deliverable.